TahiriNadia/dataset/README.md

 ### Nadia Tahiri (@TahiriNadia)

 I started with Plotly on an intern in April 2018 while finishing my Ph.D. in Computer Science (with Bioinformatics option) and my postdoctoral researcher in machine learning another full time.
 I joined permanently a nine months later.
 I'm originally from Dijon (France).
 I'm excited to become member of DashBio and DashR.
-I enjoy :book:, :hikking:, :airplane:, :ski:, and :coffee: :-).
+I enjoy :book:, :walk:, :airplane:, :ski:, and :coffee: :-).